-If you are a Vimeo Business member and you use Google Analytics, you can track events on all Vimeo players embedded on your site.
+If you are a Vimeo Business or Vimeo Premium member and you use Google Analytics, you can track events on all Vimeo players embedded on your site.
 Before you get started, you’ll want to make sure you have a Google Tag Manager account set up, and have Google Tag Manager installed on your page.
 You can find more information about doing so on the Google Tag Manager site.

 Step 1: Add the tracking script to your site